SrijanBadhya/Debsoc/Running the PES Debsoc.md

 1. Adjing is seen as more undesirable than speaking by the vast majority of the circuit, as seen from:
 - The constant requests on mixidea and 4crossmock where speaker slots have been filled up fast but nobody wants to voluntarily adj.
-- The constant adj scarcity in tournaments where we beg OC to waive off adj slots, or begging to juniors to adj.
+- The constant adj scarcity in tournaments where we beg OC to waive off adj slots, or beg juniors to adj.
-2. If someone's adjing out of obligation, it's hard to set up a system of rotating adjes to be 'fair' with carrying the burden of adjing.
-(As you can guess, this also negatively warps the [narrative of adjing](#the-adj-narrative)).
+2. If someone's adjing out of obligation, it's hard to set up a system of rotating adjes to be 'fair' with the burden of adjing.
+(As you can guess, this also negatively warps the [narrative of adjing](#the-adj-narrative).)
-3. Adjing tournaments can disappoint freshers due to a multitude of reasons like
+3. Adjing tournaments can disappoint freshers due to a multitude of reasons like:
-- They spent most of their time in the debsoc speaking, and aren't trained to do this.
+- They have spent most of their time in the debsoc speaking, and aren't trained to do this.
 - They're likely to spend the whole tournament as a trainee, and hence
 - - speakers scroll their phones during their OA and don't take them seriously,
 - - people go to ask the chair feedback instead of them, and